Michaelangel007/easing/README.md

 * If you assumed this implies there are more variations you would be correct!
 There are many variations of mirrors, rotations, etc.

-For now we're primarily interested in _flips_ -- of which there are 4 permutations:
+For now we're primarily interested in mirroring along the principal axis or what I will call _flips_ -- of which there are 4 permutations:

-1. We have already been discussin the case of _no flips_.
+1. We have already been discussing the case of _no flips_.

  ![In Quadratic graph](pics/02_in_quadratic.png)